vicqybayu/Final-Project-JCDS02-Purwadhika-BDG/README.md

 ![alt tag](https://github.com/vicqybayu/Final-Project-JCDS02-Purwadhika-BDG/blob/master/Github%20Markdown%20Image/Classification%20Report.PNG?raw=true)

 This model can detect 90 percent of defaulted loan and resulting in more than **7 billion dollar** saved from the previous loan data in the dataset.
-I personally believe this model is can help loan officer to better analyze an incoming loan application.
+There's no interest rate for each loan application, thus we can't calculate the profit from the each loan.
+This made us unable to consider how much profit we can get thus only loss prevention considered to be the most important aspect of model selection.

 ## Dashboard